NicoToff/astro-pro-website/src/content/hobbies/11-work-in-progress.md

 image: "/images/man-at-work.svg"
 ---

-This page is still under construction.
-Please come back later for more content!
+There are a ton more things I love and want to talk about, come back here later for more content!